 You have studied how individual differences influence health behavior.
 In response to the COVID-19 pandemic, we have witnessed a wide range of responses by people.
 Some have strictly followed the advice to engage in social distancing whereas others are ignoring this advice.
 Do you have any insight into what individual factors could lead to such different responses to our current situation?

 There has been a lot of reporting and anecdotal social media complaining about teenagers and aging parents not taking this pandemic seriously – ignoring advice to social distance.
 In studies of financial behavior, the best decision-makers are middle-age, with many studies suggesting the peak is somewhere in the mid-fifties, with the youngest and oldest adults making the worst decisions.
 But other studies don’t show much of an age difference, instead showing that people of all ages make wise choices but for different reasons.
 We are trying to better understand those reasons.
-Kendra Seaman, who received her PhD from Duke, is now a professor at the University of Texas, Dallas, did a study a few years ago in our lab showing that although older adults are not more impatient when it comes to financial matters (they are willing to wait longer for larger rewards), they are more impatient when it comes to social and health rewards (they want social contact and health interventions now even if it means getting less of them).
+Kendra Seaman, a former Duke postdoc, now a professor at the University of Texas, Dallas, did a study a few years ago in our lab showing that although older adults are not more impatient when it comes to financial matters (they are willing to wait longer for larger rewards), they are more impatient when it comes to social and health rewards (they want social contact and health interventions now even if it means getting less of them).

 Maybe this impatience for social rewards could explain older adults’ lack of social distancing.
 But I’m skeptical of anecdotes.
 Dr. Seaman and I are actively collecting data.
 We're running this study again right now and trying to see how people’s choices in these decision-making tasks might relate to social distancing behavior.
 No definitive data yet, but so far we don’t see any evidence that older adults are not taking this seriously.
 We see the same pattern where older adults are more impatient for both social and health rewards.
 This might explain the data (in contrast to the anecdotes) that older adults are social distancing well on average – even though they are more impatient for social contact, they also place a high priority on health.